futuredapp/FuturedKit/README.md

 ## Features

 - State management
-  - `ViewState` protocol for separation of state and presentation. and logic from the view.
   - `Resource` modelling states for asynchronously loaded data including errors, loading and refreshing.
 - Views